lukateras/python-fraudrecord/README.md

 $ pip install fraudrecord[aio]
 ```

-This package is maintained, stable, and perpetually tested.
+This package is maintained, stable, and tested.
 There will never be
 any breaking changes.

 ## Example